AlvaroParker/CMUbomb/phase4/Solution.md

 0x08048cae <+14>:    jle    0x8048cd0 <func4+48>
 ```

-Between instructions `0` and `7` we see the function epilogue and some stack allocation.
+Between instructions `0` and `7` we see the function prologue and some stack allocation.
 After this, on instruction `8` we load the parameter of the function `func4` to the register `ebx`.
 This means that if in phase 4 we input a string `"5"`, then the ebx register will store an int value `5`.

 After this, on instruction `11` it compares the function parameter with `1`, if they are less or equal than 1, then it jump to instructino `48` which is the start of the function prologue which returns the same value `ebx` .